 - Stay hydrated at all times

-- Eat well and include protein, fiber, healthy fats, and complex carbs in your eating window
+- Eat well and include protein (cleanish Protein Powder is a great choice), fiber, healthy fats, and complex carbs (quinoa, sweet potatoes and lentils are examples) in your eating window – you still want a healthy calorie intake

 - Beware of fast-breakers like toothpaste (use a baking soda paste instead when fasting) and medications such as Advil with a coating that may contain sugar